tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Handover in 3GPP LTE has the following properties:

  - UE-assisted
-     UE provides input to the network in the form of measurement reports.
+     The UE provides input to the network in the form of measurement reports.
      This is handled by the :ref:`sec-ue-measurements`.

  - Network-controlled
-     The network (i.e. the source eNodeB and the target eNodeB) decide and oversee the handover.
+     The network (i.e. the source eNodeB and the target eNodeB) decides when to trigger the handover and oversees its execution.

-*Handover algorithm* assists the source eNodeB in making handover decisions in an "automatic" manner.
-It interacts with an eNodeB RRC instance via *Handover Management SAP* interface.
+The *handover algorithm* operates at the source eNodeB and is responsible in making handover decisions in an "automatic" manner.
+It interacts with an eNodeB RRC instance via the *Handover Management SAP* interface.
 These relationships are illustrated in Figure :ref:`fig-ue-meas-consumer` from the previous section.

-The interface consists of the following methods:
+The handover algorithm interface consists of the following methods:

  - ``AddUeMeasReportConfigForHandover``
      (Handover Algorithm -> eNodeB RRC) Used by the handover algorithm to request measurement reports from the eNodeB RRC entity, by passing the desired reporting configuration.
-The eNodeB RRC entity is expected to enforce this reporting configuration to all the attached UEs.
-Due to limitation of the UE measurements function, this method can only be used before the simulation begins.
+The configuration will be applied to all future attached UEs.

  - ``ReportUeMeas``
      (eNodeB RRC -> Handover Algorithm) Based on the UE measurements configured